 “I’m sorry to have had to stand aside from this role but delighted to hear that the Regulatory and Conduct Appointments Committee has asked Philip to succeed me.
 I know he will do an excellent job and I send him and the IRB my good wishes for the future.”

-The IRB is an independent board responsible for oversight of ICAEW’s regulatory and disciplinary work, undertaken by the Professional Standards Department, to ensure it’s carried out in the public interest.
+The ICAEW Regulatory Board (IRB) is an independent board responsible for oversight of the regulatory and disciplinary work undertaken by ICAEW’s Professional Standards Department, to ensure it is carried out in the public interest.

-The board, which has parity of lay and Chartered Accountant members including the chair, was established to enhance the distinction between ICAEW’s representative and regulatory roles following an independent review of its regulatory governance in 2014.
+The board, which has parity of lay and chartered accountant members, was established in 2015 to enhance the distinction between ICAEW’s representative and regulatory roles following an independent review of its regulatory governance in 2014.